unfiltered/unfiltered/README.markdown

 > size of a method.
 The compiler's emotional state at that moment would
 > be better characterized as pollyanna-esque.

 The work around is good software design.
 Break up your problems into parts and put them in separate filters.
-Don't give one `unfiltered.Plan` too much responsibility.
+Don't give one Plan too much responsibility.